Ephigenia/notable-cli/README.md

 ## Templates

-You can pipe in a file’s content or the template directly to `notable-cli new` to get it used as template.
+You can pipe in a file’s content or the template string directly to `notable-cli new` to get it used as template.
 The content will be handled as [handlebars](https://handlebarsjs.com/) template.

 Using a template:

-    cat templates/daily.md | notable-cli new YYYYMMDD-Note
+    cat templates/daily.template.md | notable-cli new YYYYMMDD-Note

 Using a template string